 Museums

-From undescribed acquisitions to reviewable catalogue records.
-Archivers.ai generates SPECTRUM-aligned draft metadata for objects, photographs, and documents — with human review at every step.
+From undescribed acquisitions to reviewable catalogue records, with Spectrum CSV export built in.
+Archivers.ai drafts structured metadata for objects, photographs, and documents — nothing enters your catalogue until a curator reviews and accepts it.
 We are not a full collections management system — we complement your existing CMS (Axiell, Modes, Adlib, Mimsy) rather than replacing it.

 Works with your existing CMS

 Archivers.ai complements your existing collections management system — it doesn’t replace it.
-Export profiles for Axiell, Modes, Adlib, Mimsy, and other museum CMS platforms.
+Spectrum CSV export on every paid plan, alongside CSV, EAD3 and Dublin Core, for import into Axiell, Modes, Adlib, Mimsy, and other museum CMS platforms.

 The Challenges